seastan/lotr-lcg-set-generator/README.md

 6. If you want to use the old version of plugin, additionally install `The Lord of the Rings LCG, HD` plugin.
-Then, go to plugins folder (`Strange Eons` -> `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`), close Strange Eons and replace `TheLordOfTheRingsLCG.seext` with the file from this repo.
+Then, go to plugins folder (`Strange Eons` -> `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`), close Strange Eons and replace `TheLordOfTheRingsLCG.seext` with the file from this repo (see `strangeEons` folder).

    If you want to use the new version of plugin, then download its archive manually (we don't provide a link here).
    Then, go to plugins folder (`Strange Eons` -> `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`),